HQR2000/ICU_Intubation_Prediction/README.md

 ## <span id='index4'>Feature Selection Method</span>
 To further reduce the number of features used for the training of predictive models, I applied the **Genetic Algorithm** for the feature selection of each predictive model separately.
 Some important parameters set for the GA is: `population_size = 30`, `generations = 40`.
 For each predictive model I recorded the `20` times accuracy score before and after feature selection to compare the performance.
+Besides, I also generated the confusion matrix of each model to make sure that the oversampling method works properly to help avoid overfitting.

 ## <span id='index5'>Predictive Models</span>